- City Palace by Lake Pichola

 After breakfast set out on the four-hour drive to Agra.
 This afternoon you will spend an hour at Mentab Bagh – Moonlight Gardens – which was built as the ultimate place from which to view the Taj Mahal.

-You’ll spend the next two nights at the locally rated 4-star Jaypee Palace Hotel.
-This luxurious hotel is just two-and-a-half kilometres from the iconic Taj Mahal and is set within extensive landscaped gardens.
+You’ll spend the next two nights at the locally rated 4-star Jaypee Palace Hotel (4Q).
+This hotel is just two-and-a-half kilometres from the iconic Taj Mahal and is set within extensive landscaped gardens.
 All 350 rooms have a telephone, television, air conditioning, a safe, hairdryer, fridge and coffee-maker.
 The hotel has an excellent range of facilities, from a choice of restaurants and an outdoor swimming pool, tennis courts, bowling alley and a health club.

 Ahead of your visit to the Taj Mahal early tomorrow, you might wish to discover the story behind its creation on an optional excursion this evening.
 Scores of singers and dancers will tell the love story of Mughal Emperor Shah Jahan and his wife Mumtaz Mahal in the colourful 90-minute Mohabbat The Taj show at the Kalakriti Cultural and Convention Centre.
 B, D

 Day 5 Agra

 This morning you can look forward to a once in a lifetime experience as your included excursion visits the Taj Mahal in time to watch the sun rise over its iconic form.
 Regarded as one of the seven new wonders of the world it is also a UNESCO World Heritage Site.
 The 17th-century structure was built by Shah Jahan as a memorial to his late wife.
 Constructed in white marble, it took around 22 years and over 20,000 workers and craftsmen brought together from Persia, Turkey, France and Italy, to complete it.